 Note: The screenshots often refer to the Apollo14 WiFi network.
 In your case it should state B.amsterdam.

 Connecting to the updated network place could result in authentication failures like

-- If you have previously installed a profile go to System Preferences → Profiles and remove the profile named B.amsterdam WiFi configuration.
+- If you have previously installed a profile go to System Settings → Privacy & Security → Profiles and find the profile named B.amsterdam WiFi configuration.

-- Scroll down to check that the certificate is valid until 28 June 2022.
+- Double click the profile and scroll down to check that the certificate is valid until 28 June 2023.

 - Remove the profile by clicking on the button with the minus symbol at the bottom of the 'User Profiles' list.

 - Confirm that you want to remove the profile.

 - After removal, reconnect to the B.amsterdam WiFi network (without the space).
 For more information about connecting your mac, see the knowledge base article "Connect to B.amsterdam Wi-Fi network | macOS".

 When your Windows 10 device has previously connected to the network, you will get a message asking you to connect to the B.amsterdam network.